Professional Pet Grooming

 - I have a very difficult time with organization, customer relations, implementing all those wonderful new ideas, and achieving my business goals.
 While I do make progress and I have gotten much better with my people skills, as time went by, it has been a SLOW process, and I am finally understanding that the more I try to speed things up, the slower I actually am at making progress.
 My brain just won't allow me to accomplish things as fast as the ideas come in.

 - My time management is atrocious.
 My best clients are very patient and understand that sometimes the groom may take longer than normal, do to any number of circumstances related to poor time management, but trust that their pet is still in good hands.
 I had one client in Edmonton tell me "don't worry, hun.
 I know that if you say he'll be done at 3, to come at 3:45" and as much as that could be insulting, for me that was incredibly supportive.
-This is why I now text clients when I am finished
+This is why I now text clients when I am finished, rather than give a specific time.

 So if you: